Last Updated on May 1, 2022 by Andrew Culture

 One of the biggest barriers in enjoying a winter ride is getting cold.
 The cold will leave you miserable or (to put a more positive slant on it) winter might make you speed up to warm yourself up.
 But without proper preparation winter cycling may leave you miserable and tired.
 That is why proper winter cycling gear is essential.

 Cycling is not necessarily just a warm weather sport.
 Many cyclists enjoy pedalling throughout the year.
-If you’re passionate about cycling and want to go out for cycling even during chilly winter months, you should give some serious thought to getting some proper winter cycling clothes.
+If you’re passionate about cycling and want to go out cycling even during chilly winter months, you should give some serious thought to getting some proper winter cycling clothes.

-Winter cycling clothes will help to make your riding comfortable and safe during the glorious winter months.
+Winter cycling clothes will help to make your ride comfortable and safe during the glorious winter months.
 If may feel like riding is a slog during winter, but if you wear the right clothing, you can make your ride as enjoyable as it is in the summer.
 Moreover wearing decent protective clothing will help you ride comfortably without losing the feeling in your toes and fingers (or brain).

 Winter cycling – selecting the right clothing